U.S. congressional hearing likely to spotlight Powell, Mnuchin split over pandemic lending

 By Howard Schneider

-WASHINGTON, Dec 1 (Reuters) - U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell appear together before a congressional panel on Tuesday in a hearing likely to highlight divisions over what more needs to be done in response to the COVID-19 pandemic.
+WASHINGTON, Dec 1 (Reuters) - U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell appear before a congressional panel on Tuesday in a hearing likely to highlight divisions over what more should be done in response to the COVID-19 pandemic and particularly on the fate of Fed emergency programs Mnuchin wants closed.

-With a vaccine on the horizon but coronavirus case rates surging and large parts of the economy still suffering, U.S. policymakers are divided over whether a full-on crisis response remains needed or whether further help should be more narrowly targeted to unemployed families and small business.
+A vaccine is on the horizon, with inoculations potentially beginning this month.
+But coronavirus case rates have surged,the economy remains in recession, and U.S. policymakers are divided over whether a full-on crisis response isstill needed or whether any further help should target unemployed families and small businesses.

-Mnuchin has told the Fed to shutter, as of Dec.
-31, a series of emergency lending programs for small businesses and local government, and return any unused money to the Treasury.
+While a vaccine may speed the recovery and job creation next year, Powell said it was not clear how long that will take given the logistics around producing and distributing the new drug.

-Powell has said he would comply, but also that he would prefer the programs be extended until the recovery has progressed further and it is clearer how the health crisis will evolve.
+"It remains difficult to assess the timing and scope of the economic implications of these developments with any degree of confidence," Powell said in prepared testimony for the Senate Banking Committee.

-Members of the Senate Banking Committee have split along largely partisan lines over the issue.
-Republicans have agreed with Mnuchin that some of the Fed's crisis programs could be safely ended at this point and the money put to other uses; Democrats have argued Mnuchin is trying to narrow the choices available to Democratic President-elect Joe Biden and his nominee to succeed Mnuchin, former Fed chair Janet Yellen.
+Members of the Senate Banking Committee have split along largely partisan lines over the Fed programs.
+Republicans have agreed that some Fed programs could be safely ended at this point and the money put to other uses; Democrats have argued Mnuchin aims to narrow the choices available to Democratic President-elect Joe Biden and his nominee to succeed Mnuchin, former Fed chair Janet Yellen.

-The hearing is the latest quarterly review of the implementation of the multitrillion-dollar CARES Act approved last spring to bolster the economy from the impact of the pandemic and a wave of business closures that flowed from it.
+The hearing is the latest quarterly review of the implementation of the multitrillion-dollar CARES Act approved last spring to bolster the economy from the impact of the pandemic.

 A House committee will hold a similar hearing on Wednesday.